 Prof. Dipl.-Ing.
-Bruno Bürgisser, professor for Plastics Engineering at the HEIA-FR and member of iRAP The Institute for Applied Plastics Research (iRAP) in Fribourg disposes of the specific know-how and equipment in the field of Ceramic Injection Molding (CIM) to support industrial partners in the development of innovative products and solutions.
+Bruno Bürgisser, professor for Plastics Engineering at the HEIA-FR, member of HES-SO, Director of the iRAP-Institute The Institute for Applied Plastics Research (iRAP) in Fribourg disposes of the specific know-how and equipment in the field of Ceramic Injection Molding (CIM) to support industrial partners in the development of innovative products and solutions.